 Absolutely not.
 With options of made to measure and bespoke, this offers a variety of price points.
 Made to measure tailoring usually starts around £895 and you have a wide selection of fabrics on offer for this price.
 If you want more luxurious fabrics, then naturally the price increases.
 For a really amazing suit, in a luxury cloth the price would be more likely to be between £1,200-£1,500 but if you’re clear on your price range, then you’ll be advised accordingly.
 For bespoke, prices range from £3,000+

 I don’t know what I’d look good in, I don’t want to sound silly!

-A good place to start is to start looking at other mens style of a similar age, colouring and build to you.
-This helps you to visualise what would might for you and what looks you like.
+A good place to start is by looking at other men's style of a similar age, colouring and build to you.
+This helps you to visualise what might look good on you and establish what looks you like.

 On the other hand, your tailor should know exactly how to dress you.
 We ask our own personally, curated questions, so that we get to understand you; how you like to look and feel in your clothes.
 We then look at your skin tone, body shape and lifestyle to create a design that will hide your flaws and accentuate your assets.

 I’m a bit over weight and self conscious of my belly, I think I need to lose weight first…